-- 13. All GEMMs are committed to make, on demand and in all trading conditions, continuous and effective two-way prices to their customers in all gilts in which they are recognised as a market maker.
+- 14. All GEMMs are committed to make, on demand and in all trading conditions, continuous and effective two-way prices to their customers in all gilts in which they are recognised as a market maker.
 The purpose of this obligation is to ensure that primary dealers provide a continuous pricing service and liquidity to all other market participants.
 However, GEMMs are not obliged to make prices to customers with whom they have not yet conducted due diligence enquiries.
-Nor are they obliged to make prices in smaller gilts that have been designated as 'rump gilts' by the DMO. - 14.
+Nor are they obliged to make prices in smaller gilts that have been designated as 'rump gilts' by the DMO. - 15.
 GEMMs have no obligation to quote prices to other GEMMs, although recognised index-linked GEMMs are encouraged to quote prices to any non-index-linked GEMMs, if so requested.
-Price provision to Inter Dealer Brokers (IDBs) is voluntary, as is the provision of prices to an agency firm or electronic platform dealing on behalf of a third party, where that party is identified as (likely to be) another GEMM desk. - 15.
-GEMMs may commit to making markets in gilts, including strips, and/or to do so in index-linked gilts.
-They are expected to achieve and maintain a market presence sufficient to earn them an appropriate share of secondary market turnover.
-Whilst there is no explicit minimum market share target prescribed, the DMO would expect all wholesale GEMMs to aim to achieve and maintain an individual share of at least 2.5% in both conventional gilts and in the index-linked sector, on a 3-month rolling average basis.
+Price provision to Inter Dealer Brokers (IDBs) is voluntary, as is the provision of prices to an agency firm or electronic platform dealing on behalf of a third party, where that party is identified as (likely to be) another GEMM desk.